Molx32/websec/README.md

 ### JWT attacks
 _Burp suite extensions : JWT Editor_
 #### Unverified signature
 This attack only requires to change the current username (or other values) in the token.
+Just modify the JWT content without modifying anything else.
-For example :
+Example :
 ```
 {
     "iss": "portswigger",